My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW13.jpg

-The first single from the album would be “My Ever Changing Moods,” a single that perfectly captured the band’s new sound.
-The keyboards were light here as guitar, bass, drum and horns carried the song through Weller’s impassioned vocals.
+The first single from the album was “My Ever Changing Moods.”
+The album version was a quiet, piano based track, but the single was a fuller, up-tempo version that perfectly captured the band’s new sound.
+The keyboards were light as guitar, bass, drums, and horns carried it through Weller’s impassioned vocals.
 It is simply a fantastic song that remains as fresh and invigorating today as the day it was released.
 I was fourteen when this came out and it jumped out of the radio for me, sounding like nothing else I was listening to and winning me over with its infectious grooves.
-I didn’t care much for jazz at that age but this song made me reconsider.
-Listening to it made me feel like a grown-up.
-The song is the pinnacle of an album that stands like a giant in the decade, sounding like no other yet fitting in with the progressive sounds of the era.
+I didn’t care much for jazz at that age, but this song made me reconsider and I felt more sophisticated listening to it.
+The song was the pinnacle of an album that was a giant in the decade, sounding like no other yet fitting in with the progressive sounds of the era.
 Not just for me, it put The Style Council in the ears of many for the first time and even reinvigorated an interest in The Jam in North America.
 This single would reach #29 on the Billboard chart and remains Paul Weller’s most successful song to date outside of the UK (where it reached #5).

 PW14.jpg